 Following questions from members of the Committee it was emphasised that the Council had tried to frequently enter into dialogue with the organisation's external auditors.
 Moreover, it was confirmed that the Council had provided all of the outstanding documents, in the requested formats, and the supporting documents, which were stated to have been necessary in order to carry out the audit fieldwork, by early October 2023.
 Whilst, it was believed by the Section 151 Officer that it was highly likely that the Council's accounts for 2019/20, 2020/21, and 2021/22 would be disclaimed, the Council were now aiming to gain assurance around its accounts via other methods, including the use of external advisers.
-Moreover, the Committee were advised that it was likely that on commencement of its role as the Council's external auditor, Grant Thornton would look to qualify the opening balances of the 22/23 accounts.
+Moreover, the Council's external auditor, Grant Thornton would look to qualify the opening balances of the 22/23 accounts.